Louis Du Bois (Huguenot): New Paltz patentee

 Du Bois and others bought a 40,000-acre tract of land from the Esopus Indians in 1677.
 The tract, known in 17th-century colonial New York as a "patent," stretched from the Hudson River to the Shawangunk Mountains.
 Du Bois was one of eleven men to begin settling on a rise over the Wallkill River, in the center of the patent, in 1678.
 He served as one of the original elders in New Paltz's French Reformed Church, which is still in existence today.

 In the early years, Du Bois and his fellow patentees governed the land communally.
 In 1728, the surviving patentees and their descendants created a more formal form a government called "The Twelve Men" (later known as the Duzine).
 This body consisted of one elected representative for each patentee families.
 Membership was restricted to their descendants through either male or female lines.
 To this date, some of the Du Bois land is still owned by family descendants.
 In 1785, the New York State Legislature confirmed the actions of this body.
 Although a standard form of town government was established in the late 18th century, the Duzine existed in at least ceremonial form into the 19th century.
 In the later years of the Duzine, the members were consumed with lawsuits defending the boundaries of the New Paltz patent.
 At one time, the Duzine hired Aaron Burr to represent them in such a lawsuit.

 Final days

 Du Bois himself eventually returned to Wiltwyck, by then known as Kingston, where he died prior to his will being granted probate on June 23, 1696.
 His widow remarried, and in her will freed two of her slaves.

 Legacy

 Reformed church in New Paltz.
 Du Bois co-founded the congregation and served as an elder.

 The original settlement of Louis Du Bois and his fellow patentees survives today as Historic Huguenot Street, a National Historic Landmark District.
 The site includes the DuBois Fort, a colonial stone house built by one of Louis' sons.

-W. E. B. Du Bois is said to be grandson of a loyalist descendant of Louis Du Bois' brother who left for the West Indies.
+W. E. B. Du Bois is a descendant of Louis in the eighth generation.
 Most of his descendants supported the revolution, though, and now, descendants of the family's "French father" can be found in every state of the union and in Canada.

 Some of the notable descendants of Louis Du Bois include: